Wooden Toothing Planes

 - William Marples

-From my observations, many of the toothing planes which surface today don't have a manufacturer's mark.
+From my observations, a number of the old toothing planes which surface today don't have a manufacturer's mark.

 This could indicate either the manufacturer's name has been removed by an owner of the plane or the plane could have been made by an individual rather than a manufacturer (with the toothing iron being purchased separately).